 - Wild movement is unnecessary – it’s more about depth.
 Concentrate on flattening the waistline and engaging your side oblique muscle.

 - 20 reps total.

-- Russian Twists are helpful to do because they mimic some of the actual movements of daily life, such as reaching for your seatbelt, etc.
+- Russian Twists are helpful because they mimic some of the actual movements of daily life, such as reaching for your seatbelt, etc.

-- Watch the video below to understand the “skip,” which is setting the kettlebell down, twisting, then picking it up again.
+- Watch the video provided with this article to understand the “skip,” which is setting the kettlebell down, twisting, then picking it up again.

 - Keep the feet elevated off of the ground.
 To protect your lower back, keep the navel pulled in tightly the entire time.